gouravt38/Media-Player/README.md

 # Media-Player
-This is a basic media player where you can play both Audio and Vedio
+This is a basic media player where you can play both Audio and Video

 In the lib folder you will find the main.dart code and in it you will find UI folder where home.dart file have all the code for the Player.